untruenorth/untruenorth.github.io/_posts/2022-11-20-HP-Gen8-Microserver-TrueNAS-SCALE.md

 ```

 > **Beware:** The `hdX` references WILL NOT line up with `/dev/sdX` references from `dmesg` once Linux has booted.
+The hdX numbers appear to reflect drives _actually installed_ in the not-actually-hot-swap SATA bays and the optical drive port.
 {: .prompt-warning }
 > This is all from the BIOS's perspective.
 What this gives me, in my circumstances, is a way to boot from the SSD on the optical drive SATA connector, whether I've got 0, 1, 2, 3 or 4 drives in the not-actually-hot-swap SATA bays.
 You can use the `default` variable to pick which one will be chosen once the 10 second `timeout` expires, and I _assume_ it'll fall back to a prompt if, say, you've added or removed a drive causing the TrueNAS drive to change number.
 {: .prompt-info }

 Save that file, and unmount the microSD card: